dpengineering/azure-maze/info.md

 This project will be documented in order to avoid the mess of almost all other DPEA projects, where new teams have difficulty understanding code due to complete lack of documentation.
 This file may be worded/organized strangely and confusingly, if so Harlow should be able to clarify some things or provide contact info to previous teams.

-Hopefully this file makes the transition into this decently complex project easier.
+Hopefully this file makes the transition into this project easier.
 Instructions on running the project will be stored in the readme.

-*Please update this file when major changes are made, new functionality added, or problems that may be encountered by others are solved!* Do your part in preventing this from becoming the non-documented (Or inadequately documented) mess typical of other DPEA projects.
+*Please update this file (and the timeline table) when major changes are made, new functionality added, or problems that may be encountered by others are solved!* Do your part to keep this the most thoroughly documented DPEA project!

 ## Background ##
 Azure maze is the third version of Kinetic Maze software for the DPEA.
-Version 1 was from Paul, which was replaced with Version 2 from Braedan.
+Version 1 (V1) was written by Paul, which was replaced with Version 2 (V2) written by Braedan.

 [V1](https://github.com/dpengineering/kinetic-maze/tree/6517ff8c6544c4c8287182b5a3d50727d381c097) used C for tracking and Python for parsing, and [V2](https://github.com/bkenndpngineering/Kinetic-Maze-Reborn) was written off a pure Python tracking implementation found by Braedan.
-That implementation was found to have memory loss/packet loss issues over time, crashing after 5 minutes.
+That implementation was found to have memory loss/packet loss issues over time, crashing after 3 minutes.

-Turns out MS (Microsoft) Azure made a new Kinect last year (Feb.
+Turns out Microsoft Azure made a new Kinect last year (Feb.
 2019), so one was bought for potential use, which resulted in this project.
 The vast majority of V3's code consists of modified Azure code, which is worth understanding.
-A chunk by chunk annotation with comments may be available eventually, but is not written yet.
+A chunk by chunk annotation with comments may be available eventually, but most of the code should be self-explanatory.

 ## V.1 Project Structure, Files/Purpose ##
 V1 is run via a shell script, and has a similar format to V3, since you have to run ```make``` in the tracker directory.